 Your business needs money to grow, and when it comes to funding you have several options.
 A small business loan gives you some capital now, although you’ll have to repay it with interest over time.
 A grant will also provide you with money, without repayment, but there are often strings attached.
 We’ll dig into the differences between small business loans and grants to help you decide what’s right for you.

-Making the Right Choice Between Small Business Loans or Grants
+Making the Right Choice Between Small Business Loans and Grants

-There’s typically nothing to stop you from getting a small business grant and a small business loan that meets the needs of your business.
+If you meet the terms of eligibility, you're free to apply for any small business grant or small business loan that meets the needs of your business.
 It’s important, though, to read the terms, conditions and fine print of each, as you will likely have to disclose other forms of financing, which may impact your eligibility.

 For example, a loan provider may not feel the need to offer you more financing if you already have a sizable sum from a grant.
-You should approach this on a case-by-case basis to understand the requirements for each.
+You should approach this very much on a case-by-case basis to understand the requirements for each.

 Small Business Grants Could Be a Great Choice If…